TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Fluid requires a specific directory structure to store the template files.
-If you are working through this tutorial now, this is a perfect time to create the first set of folders of the site package extension.
+If you are working through this tutorial now, this is a perfect time to create the first set of folders of the sitepackage extension.
 The initial directory can be named :file:`site_package/`, which we assume is located on your local machine.
 You can also choose a different name such as "site_example" or "site_clientname", but this tutorial uses "site_package".